HDFGroup/h5pyd/docs/high/group.rst

         :param data:    Initialize dataset to this (NumPy array).

-        :keyword chunks:    Chunk shape, or True to enable auto-chunking.
+        :keyword chunks:    Chunk shape, or True for auto-chunking.

         :keyword maxshape:  Dataset will be resizable up to this shape (Tuple).
                             Automatically enables chunking.
 Use None for the